 - Full Support for HTTP 2.0 Client: This is a speed thing, and HTTP 2.0 Client has shown to provide greater speed, ranging from 11.81% to 47.7% over HTTP 1.1 Client.

-- Process API: An API (application programming interface) allows app’s processes communicate with each other without using native code.
+- Process API: An API (application programming interface) allows the app’s processes to communicate with each other without using native code.
 This update in Java 9 will extend the ability of Java in controlling and managing OS processes.